jscant/PointVS/README.md

   --egnn_residual       Use residual connections (EGNN) --edge_radius EDGE_RADIUS
-                        Maximum interatomic distance for an edge to exist (EGNN)
+                        Maximum interatomic distance for an edge to exist (EGNN) --end_flag            Add a file named "_FINISHED" to the save_path upon training and test completion
+  --wandb_dir WANDB_DIR
+                        Location to store wandb files.
+Defaults to
+                        <save_path>/<wandb_project>/<wandb_run>/wandb.
+  --estimate_bonds      (EGNN): Instead of using a fixed edge radius,the intermolecular radius is
+                        set at --edge_radius Angstroms but the intramolecular radius is set at 2A, which has the effect of putting edges where there are covalent bonds between atoms in the same molecule.
+  --linear_gap          Final linear layer comes after rather than before the global average
+                        pooling layer.
+This can improve performance significantly.
+  --prune               (EGNN) Prune subgraphs which are not connected to the ligand --top1                A poorly kept secret ;)
 ```

 ## Dataset generation